contextDAO/Documentation/events/eth-denver.md

 ![eth denver](../assets/eth-denver.jpg)

-We will meet during Eth Denver to wxplain [Unite DAO](../README.md) in detail in order to get support from other DAOs, Projects, and Individuals.
+We will meet during Eth Denver to explain [Unite DAO](../README.md) in detail in order to get support from other DAOs, Projects, and Individuals.

 ## When
 Feb 17, 2022; 3PM